cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/serving-llama-3-1-docker.md

 - If you're serving the 8B model: `Meta-Llama-3.1-8B-Instruct`.
 - If you're serving the 70B model: `Meta-Llama-3.1-70B-Instruct`.

+These commands set environment variables needed for this tutorial.

 !!! note

     The 70B model requires an 8x A100 or H100.